raaz-crypto/raaz/Reviewing.md

 ```

-Here is another example of a good definition.
+Here are some other example of a good definition.

 ```haskell